Grande amore

-Origin and recording
+Background

 Composition

 The song was written in 2003 by the singer Francesco Boccia, and composed by Ciro "Tommy" Esposito (member of the Italian band Il Giardino dei Semplici), with an idea to make it performed by classical music singers.
-It was performed by Boccia himself and proposed for Sanremo Music Festival in 2005, but it was rejected because it was considered too old-fashioned.
+It was performed by Boccia himself and proposed for the Sanremo Music Festival in 2005, but it was rejected because it was considered too old-fashioned.

+Boccia, along with Gianfranco Caliendo, former frontman and lead vocalist of Il Giardino dei Semplici, had already penned and scored an international hit with the popular song "Turuturu" (2001), which sold over 1.2 million copies in the world in its various versions.

-It was shelved for twelve years, and again proposed for the "Newcomers" section in the Sanremo Music Festival 2015, to be performed by duo Operapop (formed by Francesca Carli and Enrico Giovagnoli), but their participation was denied due to festival's age restriction.
+"Grande amore" was shelved for ten more years, and again proposed for the "Newcomers" section in the Sanremo Music Festival 2015, to be performed by duo Operapop –formed by Francesca Carli and Enrico Giovagnoli–, but their participation was denied due to festival's age restriction.
 It was also proposed to be performed by Orietta Berti, who although praised the song, refused because she wasn't available to participate in the festival.

-Carlo Conti, artistic director and main presenter of the 65th edition of the festival, was not satisfied with the first proposed song by the trio Il Volo, and after hearing the song "Grande amore", recommended to the song's editor Pasquale Mammaro (manager of Operapop) to contact manager Michele Torpedine and assign it to the operatic trio Il Volo.
+Carlo Conti, artistic director and main presenter of that 65th edition of the festival, was not satisfied with the first proposed song by the trio Il Volo, and after hearing the song "Grande amore", recommended to the song's editor Pasquale Mammaro (manager of Operapop) to contact manager Michele Torpedine and assign it to them.